lzxindustries/lzxtm/docs/modules/pgo.md

 ### Understanding Cascading Input Jacks​

 PGO uses switched, or normalled, connections between some of its input jacks.
-With no cable inserted, a signal flows from one input jack to another input jack.
+With no cable inserted, a signal flows from one input jack to another.
 This connection is overridden when a cable is inserted.
 Normalled inputs are indicated on the front panel with arrows.

 <img src={NormalledConnections} alt="Normalled Connections"/>